Contract Compliance Division

 Affirmative Action Plans

-All companies doing $50,000 or more worth of business with the City, at one time, or cumulatively, during one calendar year must have on file, an approved Affirmative Action Plan, when requested.
-It includes information about EEO/AA policy statements, sexual harassment in the work place, complaint reporting procedures, labor goals for city projects, company work force diversity and future hiring goals, and project information.
+All companies doing in excess of $50,000 worth of business with the City, at one time, or cumulatively during one calendar year must have on file an approved affirmative action plan (AAP).
+An AAP includes an Equal Employment Opportunity/Affirmative Action (EEO/AA) policy statement, sexual harassment in the work place policy, complaint reporting procedures, employment goals for City construction projects, company work force diversity and future hiring goals, and goals on how to increase diversity.

 All construction related contractors are required to submit prevailing wage and labor participation by race and sex.
-Electronic reports should be submitted through the Twin City Compliance Network.
+Electronic reports are submitted online via LCPtracker.

 The City commissioned a Disparity Study to examine evidence that would support the continuation of Minneapolis’ Small and Underutilized Business Program and see whether any modifications of that plan would be beneficial.
-This study, The State of Minority - and Women - Owned Business Enterprise: Evidence from Minneapolis which was completed in October 2010, supports setting goals for minority and women owned business participation in City contracts.
+This National Economic Research Associates (NERA) study was completed in October 2010 and provides evidence in support of setting goals for minority and women owned business participation in City contracts.

 Equal Benefits Ordinance and a Living Wage Ordinance